-We continue the process to approving Public Safety First Aid and coordinating First Responder courses as needed for the three counties, including Naloxone utilization for Public Safety and First Responder personnel according to state standards.
+We continue the process to approve Public Safety First Aid and coordinating First Responder courses as needed for the three counties, including Naloxone training for Public Safety and First Responder personnel according to state standards.
+We recently developed policy to include EMTs in the COVID vaccination process.